ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 We prioritize *setup complexity* ``>`` *high availability & fault tolerance* ``>`` *scalability*, which is why we adopt the first design.
 Our Kubenetes cluster now consists of `pi1` as master node and `pi2, pi3, pi4` as worker nodes.

-Given the hardware specifications of all Pi 3, it is best to set them up as a [`K3s`](https://docs.k3s.io/) cluster.
+We first tried to set up the four given Pi 3 as a [`K3s`](https://docs.k3s.io/) cluster.
 However, huge CPU and MEM usage (100~300% and >65%, respectively) by `k3s-server` on fresh install  made the master node barely respond to any command.
-The [workarounds](https://docs.k3s.io/advanced#old-iptables-versions) suggested in `K3s` documentation did not alleviate the problem for us.
+The [workarounds](https://docs.k3s.io/advanced#old-iptables-versions) suggested in `K3s` documentation could not alleviate the problem for us.
 Hence, instead of `K3s`, we used [`K0s`](https://docs.k0sproject.io/v1.27.2+k0s.0/).
 Here are the steps to set up set up a `K0s` cluster:

 - On `pi1` (the designated master node):
   - Run `curl -sSLf https://get.k0s.sh | sudo sh` to download the latest stable `K0s`.